Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Abstract

 \section{Abstract}

 Planning for goal-oriented dialogue often requires simulating future dialogue interactions and estimating task progress.
 Many approaches thus consider training neural networks to perform look-ahead search algorithms such as A* search and Monte Carlo Tree Search (MCTS).
-However, this training often require abundant annotated data, which creates challenges when faced with noisy annotations or low-resource settings.
-We introduce \frameworknospace, an approach using Open-Loop MCTS to perform goal-oriented dialogue policy planning without any model training. \framework prompts a large language model to act as a policy prior, value function, user simulator, and system model during the tree search.
-We evaluate \framework on the goal-oriented task PersuasionForGood, and find that its responses are preferred over ChatGPT up to 59.32\% of the time, and are rated more persuasive than ChatGPT during interactive evaluations.
+However, this training often requires abundant annotated data, which creates challenges when faced with noisy annotations or low-resource settings.
+We introduce \frameworknospace, an approach using Open-Loop MCTS to perform goal-oriented dialogue policy planning \emph{without any model training}. \framework prompts a large language model to act as a policy prior, value function, user simulator, and system model during the tree search.
+We evaluate \framework on the goal-oriented task PersuasionForGood, and find that its responses are preferred over ChatGPT up to 59.32\% of the time, and are rated more persuasive than ChatGPT during interactive evaluations\footnote{Code available at: \href{https://github.com/jasonyux/GDPZero}{https://github.com/jasonyux/GDPZero}}.